 - The GCC also offers an online video series on a succinct, effective presentation

 - Subject experts are always available to offer advice and assistance in your field

 - How to present your thesis in 3 minutes

 - Videos of winning presentations from around the world

 Other US universities participating include

 The first 3MT was held at The University of Queensland (UQ) in 2008 with 160 graduate students competing.
 Enthusiasm for the 3MT concept grew and its adoption by numerous universities led to the development of an international competition in 2010.
 Today students from the United States, the United Kingdom, Canada, and Hong Kong take part in their own regional events.

-Dean Webster has every expectation that CMU students will embrace the concept and provide the momentum to join regional and international 3MT competition in the future.
+Dean of Libraries Keith Webster, who brought the 3MT challenge to Pittsburgh from Queensland in 2013-14, has every expectation that CMU students will continue to embrace the concept and provide the momentum to join regional and international 3MT competition in the future.